Isleham

 Isleham is a village and civil parish in the English county of Cambridgeshire.
 It is part of the Fens.
 It has three pubs.

 Geography

 Isleham is located in the Fens of south-east Cambridgeshire.
 The western parish boundary is formed by the Crooked Ditch or Crooked Drain, the eastern boundary largely by the Lea Brook and the north by the River Lark.
 The village lies on the B1104 from Prickwillow to Chippenham.
-Isleham is twinned with Nesles in France and Magdala in Germany and recently with Maltov in Russia.
+Isleham is twinned with Nesles in France and Magdala in Germany.